trizen/sidef-book/programming_tasks/P/Polymorphic_copy.md

 # [Polymorphic copy][1]

-_Sys.copy()_ makes a deep-copy of any object and returns it to the caller.
+_Object.dclone()_ makes a deep clone of any mutable object and returns it to the caller.

 ```ruby
 class T(value) {